Sharing my knowledge

 3. Womens Day

-I co-presented a talk about design with Sarah Beaulieu (Narrative Director in Assassin's Creed Mirage) for women interested in the gaming industry.
+I co-presented a talk about design with Sarah Beaulieu (Narrative Director in Assassin's Creed Mirage).

 1. UX for non UX Designers